-standards set forth in the Code of Ethics and, by so doing, maintain a position of trust based on their integrity and adherence to the highest ethical standards.
+As a global gemological organization, AGA members must first and foremost abide by the standards outlined in this Code of Ethics and, by so doing, maintain a position of trust based on their integrity and adherence to the highest ethical standards.
 AGA members must always be aware of and follow all laws and regulations that govern them.

 - Members must not engage in unethical or improper conduct or act in a manner that will impugn the reputation of Accredited Gemologists Association.